graphsense/graphsense-blocksci/README.md

-  --blocks              ingest only into the blocks table --block_tx            ingest only into the block_transactions table --tx                  ingest only into the transactions table
+  --blocks              ingest only into the blocks table --block_tx            ingest only into the block_transactions table --tx                  ingest only into the transactions table --statistics          ingest only into the summary statistics table

 GraphSense - http://graphsense.info
 ```